-Before I start to mention who should wear a medical alert bracelet and for what reasons, I will start with a fact about emergency responders.
+Before I start to mention why a medical alert ID bracelet for elderly is important and for what reasons, I will start with a fact about emergency responders.

 Medical emergency responders are trained to look for any medical identification and for 95% of them that is the first things they do.

 They are looking for any medical piece of information around someone’s wrist or neck.
 That is also why I advice not to wear one around your ankle.
 As nice as it might look this is not where they look.